Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 which is a big deal over there.

-And it was the late show.
+And we, it was the late show.

 We treated it like that out.

-Don't have got his cock out.
+I've got his cock out.

 Yeah.